uber-archive/vis-academy/src/docs/graph/0-setup.md

 Before we go through the tutorial, let's make sure we have everything necessary in order to make this as smooth as possible.
+This tutorial assumes a basic familiarity with Javascript and the command line, but otherwise it's not necessary to understand every step.
+Feel free to ask questions if anything is unclear.
 If you have problem with setting up the coding environment please check [here](#/installing-a-coding-environment/installing-tools-mac)

 ## 1. Cloning and Running

-In order to do live coding, you can use the example starting code we provide.
 Clone our tutorial repository and go through the usual setup steps.
 NOTE: you need to be running node **>=v6** locally.
 ```